 We, as a school, recognise that there is a broad spectrum of ability and differing educational needs and talents.
 All students may have additional needs at different times and therefore a wide variety of strategies are used to meet these needs as they arise.
 We believe that meeting the special educational needs of individual students is not a peripheral or external activity but the responsibility of each teacher and therefore teaching strategies need to be responsive to the needs of individuals.
 It is only those independent schools that are on the section 41 list or relevant early years' providers that must have regard to the SEND CODE OF PRACTICE 2015 AND THE CHILDREN AND FAMILIES ACT 2014.
+Thornton College does not use the Code of Practice to plan the support we give to children with SEND issues.
 As such, parents / guardians should contact the Head Teacher to discuss provision before naming the College on any EHC Plan.